VirtualPlanetaryLaboratory/vspace/docs/sampling.rst

 ^^^^^^^^^^^^^^

-In this grid submode, the "spacing" value is just a number that represents the interval in between trials. ``VSPACE`` will create as many trials as necessary to follow the sampling rules, and will not necessarily include a trial at the end value.
+In this grid submode, the "spacing" value is just a number that represents the interval in between trials. ``vspace`` will create as many trials as necessary to follow the sampling rules, and will not necessarily include a trial at the end value.
 For example, to generate trials that vary ``dSemi`` from 1 to 2 with a spacing of 0.1, the syntax is: